teotoivo/teoscommands/README.md

-Teos Commands Extension for Visual Studio Code
+# Teos Commands Extension for Visual Studio Code

 This extension provides useful commands for working with Teos projects in Visual Studio Code.

-Features
+## Features

 Build Ts: Creates a new TypeScript project in the current directory

-Requirements
+## Requirements

 Visual Studio Code 1.50 or higher
-Extension Settings
+## Extension Settings

 This extension contributes the following settings:

-teoscommands.enable: enable/disable this extension
+* `teoscommands.enable`: enable/disable this extension

+* `teoscommands.folders`: spesifies what folders should be created on build
-Known Issues
+## Known Issues

 None

-Release Notes
+## Release Notes

-1.0.2
+* 1.0.3: styled the readme adn added an icon
-added settings to spesify what directories/fiels should be created on build
+* 1.0.2: added settings to specify what directories/files should be created on build

-1.0.1
-fixed some initial typos and added a LICENSE file
+* 1.0.1: fixed some initial typos and added a LICENSE file

-1.0.0
-Initial release
+* 1.0.0: Initial release

-How to use
+## How to use

 To use this extension, open the Command Palette (Ctrl+Shift+P) and type "Test Teo" or "Build Ts" to run the corresponding command.
 You can also click the "Test Teo" or "Build Ts" button in the status bar to run the commands.

-Credits
+## Credits

 This extension was developed by Teo Maximilien.

-LICENCE
+## LICENSE

 This extension is licensed under the MIT License.
 See the LICENSE file for details.

+I hope this helps!
+Let me know if you have any other questions.